by Richard Carrier

 |"Now, we don't actually know when any of the Gospels were written, but we can infer their chronological order.
 Luke and Matthew both copy whole phrases from Mark and arrange them in an identical order as found in Mark, so it is clear that Mark came first among those three."|| There is no consensus about the priority of

 Mark.
 And there is less about the borrowing from Mark.
 What

 It is clear that Mark did not create the story himself.
 He used previously existing material.
 Papias says that he wrote down the narrative of Jesus' life from Peter's recollections.
 Since we have no alternative source mentioned in any first or second century text, Papias' statement is reasonably factual.
-It is even possible to notice in Mark the kinds of hints that would point to Peter.
+It is even possible to notice in Mark hints that would point to Peter.

 It is, therefore, quite possible that Matthew used the same source, whether before or after Mark wrote his gospel is insignificant.
 It is likely that Luke also taps into the same source.
 He, after all, attributes his sources as eye-witnesses to the events he includes in his gospel.

 |"So we start with Mark.
 It is little known among the laity, but in fact the ending of Mark, everything after verse 16:8, does not actually exist in the earliest versions of that Gospel that survive.
 It was added some time late in the 2nd century or even later.
 Before that, as far as we can tell, Mark ended at verse 16:8.
 But that means his Gospel ended only with an empty tomb, and a pronouncement by a mysterious young man that Jesus would be seen in Galilee--nothing is said of how he would be seen."|| The ending of Mark has been variously